 The Balancing Pool's objective when managing capital is to operate as per the requirements of the EUA, which requires the Balancing Pool to operate with no profit or loss and no share capital and to forecast its revenues, expenses, and cash flows.
 Any excess or shortfall of funds in the accounts is to be allocated to, or provided by, electricity consumers over time.
-During 2016, the Alberta Government enacted amendments to the Balancing Pool Regulation that defined the method by which the Balancing Pool would calculate the amounts to be allocated to, or provided by, electricity consumers to be allocated to, or provided by, electricity consumers to be allocated to, or provided by, electricity consumers to be allocated to, or provided by, electricity consumers to be allocated to, or provided by, electricity consumers to be allocated to, or provided by, electricity consumers through to 2030.
+During 2016, the Alberta Government enacted amendments to the Balancing Pool Regulation that defined the method by which the Balancing Pool would calculate the amounts to be allocated to, or provided by, electricity consumers through to 2030.
 In January 2017, the Balancing Pool signed a loan agreement with the Government of Alberta.
 The loan agreement was put in place through Alberta Treasury Board and Finance to fund operating losses of the Balancing Pool, including obligations associated with the terminated PPAs.